-In addition to policies stated elsewhere in this handbook, 1st and 2nd Year Grads are expected to:
+In addition to policies stated elsewhere in this handbook, Dance MFA's are expected to:

-- Assist/lead in the late Aug/early Sep new MFA orientation. - Assist as needed during all BFA and MFA auditions. - Be an example to the undergrads (both BFA Dance and non-major students). - Work closely with your Advisor on program requirements, pathways and career plans. - Assist/lead feedback sessions at the BFA WIPs (See Appendices for WIP feedback quide). - Read your course syllabi, know what is expected of you in each course; plan your calendar/schedule accordingly. - Regularly check and use your UMICH email for all Department communications. - Attend Friends of Dance event(s). - Attend all Department Forums. - Attend all BFA and MFA Works-in-Progress. - Attend all Research in Action colloquiums. - In the event that you cannot attend an event, you must email the Dance faculty and Grads explaining your absence. - Contact Sweetland Writing Center when needed. - Contact Career Center when needed. - Document your progress through the program in coordination with your Advisor using the Advisor/Advisee Checklist (See Appendices for sample form).
+- Assist/lead in the late August/early September new MFA orientation. - Assist as needed during all BFA and MFA auditions. - Be an example to the undergrads (both BFA Dance and non-major students). - Work closely with the individual advisor on program requirements, pathways and career plans. - Assist/lead feedback sessions at the BFA WIPs. - Regularly check and use the UMICH email for all Department communications and practice good email etiquette. - Regularly check the Department's Google calendar to keep up to date with Department events. - Attend Friends of Dance event(s). - Attend all Department forums. - Attend all BFA and MFA Works-in-Progress. - Attend all Research in Action colloquiums. - In the event that a student cannot attend an event, email the Dance faculty and Grads explaining the absence.